james65535/james65535.github.io/_posts/2016-03-11-Navigating-Front-End-Wilderness-pt2.markdown

 _Its fun being out of your depth so long as you are too stubborn to stop swimming!_

 Today I ran into major problems trying to setup a React script to query JSON from a site and parse it into something useable.
-This is a first time for me and decided to use an existing <a href="https://facebook.github.io/react/tips/initial-ajax.html">tutorial</a> and mangle it according to my needs.
+I'm new to this stuff and used an existing <a href="https://facebook.github.io/react/tips/initial-ajax.html">tutorial</a> to mangle according to my needs.

 I ended up with the following code: